-- 9.2.1.2 At the beginning of each 12-hour shift and prior to analysis of any samples, blanks, QC samples, and calibration standards, the Contractor must establish that the HRGC/HRMS system meets the static resolving power for PFK, that the beginning and ending retention times for the dioxin and furan isomers are defined, and that the isomer specificity is demonstrated. - 9.2.1.3 The WDM and the isomer specificity check are also used to set the descriptor switching times such that isomers that elute from the HRGC during a given retention time window will also be those isomers for which the ions are monitored.
-For the homologues that overlap between descriptors, the Contractor may use discretion in setting the switching times.
-However, do not set descriptor switching times such that a change in descriptors occurs at or near the expected retention times of any 2,3,7,8- substituted isomers. - 9.2.2 HRMS System Tune - 9.2.2.1 Frequency of HRMS System Tune - 9.2.2.1.1 The PFK tune must be performed prior to each 12-hour period during which calibration standards, samples, blanks and QC samples are to be analyzed. - 9.2.2.1.2 The 12-hour time period for HRGC/HRMS system performance check, does $\underline{not}$ begin until the HRMS system is tuned to meet the minimum required resolving power of 10,000 (10% valley) at m/z
+- 9.2.1.2 At the beginning of each 12-hour shift and prior to analysis of any samples, blanks, QC samples, and calibration standards, the Contractor must establish that the HRGC/HRMS system meets the static resolving power for PFK, that the beginning and ending RTs for the dioxin and furan isomers are defined, and that the isomer specificity is demonstrated. - 9.2.1.3 The WDM and the isomer specificity check are also used to set the descriptor switching times such that isomers that elute from the HRGC during a given RT window will also be those isomers for which the ions are monitored. - 9.2.1.4 The HRMS System Tune, the WDM, and the Isomer Specificity Check must also be analyzed at the end of each 12-hour shift or analytical sequence.
+These analyses may also be used to establish the beginning of the next 12-hour shift or analytical sequence. - 9.2.2 HRMS System Tune - 9.2.2.1 Frequency of HRMS System Tune - 9.2.2.1.1 The PFK tune must be performed prior to each 12-hour period during which calibration standards, samples, blanks, and QC samples are to be analyzed. - 9.2.2.1.2 The 12-hour time period for the HRGC/HRMS system performance check does not begin until the HRMS system is tuned to meet the minimum required resolving power of 10,000 (10 Percent Valley) at m/z 304.9824 PFK or any other reference signal close to m/z 304 (from TCDF). - 9.2.2.2 Procedure of HRMS System Tune